Surveillance camera video captured the June 9 crash, police say

 A lawyer for the Barson family issued this statement: “The video released by the Palm Beach Gardens Police Department continues to support the fact that Ms. Williams remained in the intersection at a red light, violating the Barsons’ right of way.
 There is nothing that disputes Ms. Williams was in the intersection on a red light, and the witnesses clearly confirm the Barsons had a green light and lawfully entered the intersection.”

 Two weeks after the crash, Jerome Barson died in a hospital, and his family filed a wrongful death lawsuit against Williams, citing negligence.

-The lawsuit states that Barson's injuries included "severed main arteries, massive internal bleeding, a fractured spine, and massive internal organ damage."
+The lawsuit stated that Barson’s injuries included “severed main arteries, massive internal bleeding, a fractured spine, and massive internal organ damage.”

-On Friday, a judge granted an emergency motion that will allow Williams' SUV to be searched in connection with the crash.
-Now, both parties will be able given a chance to download and inspect crash data from the two vehicles involved.
+A judge granted an emergency motion in July that allowed Williams’ SUV to be searched.
+Both parties were given a chance to download and inspect crash data from the two vehicles involved.

 “They are pleased the evidence will be properly examined and preserved and it will prove that Miss Williams is at fault,” said Gary Iscoe, an attorney for the Barson family.

 Cunningham, the lawyer for Williams, said the data will help both parties understand how the crash occurred.